EliahuBen-Reuven/vsi-is/vsi_is_storage.md

 # Storage

 When you provision an {{site.data.keyword.vsi_is_full}} instance, a 100 GB, general purpose IOPS (3 IOPS/GB) block storage volume is automatically created as a primary boot volume and attached to the instance.
-During provisioning, you can rename the boot volume and change the volume size.
 You can also create secondary data volumes, which are automatically attached to the instance.
 {:shortdesc}

 - For more information about block storage volumes for the VPC, see [About Block Storage for VPC](/docs/infrastructure/block-storage-is?topic=block-storage-is-block-storage-about).